-Jon Wolfsthal, senior director for arms control and nonproliferation at the US National Security Council, echoed the president by insisting that the treaty is “a very good deal that not only met, but exceeded" parameters laid out in the interim Lausanne accord from November 2013.
+Jon Wolfsthal, senior director for arms control and nonproliferation at the US National Security Council, echoed the president he serves by insisting that the treaty is "a very good deal that not only met, but exceeded" parameters laid out in the interim Lausanne accord from November 2013.

 "Limitations imposed through this agreement are for the long term.
 There is no sunset clause here.
 Limitations are permanent and we have the ability to enforce them," he told a July 15 gathering of the Atlantic Council in Washington.

 An overriding concern with any Iranian nuclear deal, identified by all interviewed for this story, is the possibility of them starting up a covert nuclear program, one which inspectors possibly could miss.

 In theory, Tehran could keep inspectors focused on the known nuclear sites while developing weapons elsewhere.
 And under the treaty, Iran can deny access to inspectors of any non-negotiated site for up to 24 days, raising concerns from some that an Iranian nuclear program could be moved frequently and kept underground.